J.D. Davis Preview, Player Props: Giants vs. Phillies

 J.D.
 Davis At The Plate

-- In 29.8% of his games this year, Davis has had at least one RBI.
-He's picked up more than one in 10.5% and driven in three or more of his team's runs in seven contests.
+- In 29.6% of his games this season, Davis has driven in at least one run.
+In 12 of those games (10.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.